 Microsoft and Sony announced in May this year to collaborate to set up a game streaming service together.
 Microsoft already has experience with cloud applications.
 Sony is also not entirely new in this area.
 The company has been offering the Playstation Now streaming service for several years.

 Amazon is also expected to introduce a cloud gaming service next year.
 What the plans of Nintendo are is still unknown.
 Chances are that the company will also work with Microsoft or Google to set up such a service.

-At the beginning of this year, Intel also patented a foldable smartphone with the stylus pen.
+At the beginning of this year, Intel also patented a foldable smartphone with a stylus pen.
 This device with a flexible screen can be folded twice, creating an extra-large screen surface.
 In fact, it is an ideal tablet for cloud gaming.